Muzosh/Post-Quantum-Authentication-On-The-Web/README.md

 This is a top-level/index repository for implementing ESP32-embedded-device-enabled post-quantum authentication in the web application and web services.

 ## Introduction
 This project is a proof-of-concept for an article (link added later).
 It provides reference implementation of post-quantum algorithms in an existing [authentication framework](https://github.com/Muzosh/Smart-Card-Authentication-On-The-Web), where instead of using smart-cards as user devices, an ESP32 embedded device is used.
+Current implementation utilizes Dilithium5 digital signatures to create an authenticated entity.

 ## General infrastructure overview
 ![image](https://github.com/Muzosh/Post-Quantum-Authentication-on-the-Web/assets/30979983/bd86e6b9-29b3-4146-8d96-3fd7efcb6e1c)